Higher-order contagion processes in 3.99 dimensions

 where $\eta(t)$ is a (zero mean, unit variance) Gaussian noise, and the spatial coupling appears through the Laplacian operator $L$, which governs diffusion, in continuum spaces simply becoming the differential operator $-\nabla^2$ or its regular lattice discrete counterpart.

 Depending on the parameter values this very general equation --widely used to model ecological environments \cite{Eluding}-- can manifest two alternative scenarios: either a smooth (transcritical) or an abrupt (discontinuous) transition between an inactive and an active state.
-We emphasize that both scenarios roughly depend on the parameter $b$, that characterizes the nature of the phase transition.
+We emphasize that both scenarios depend on the parameter $b$, which controls the nature of the phase transition.
 In short, any value of $b>0$ results in a first-order (discontinuous) phase transition, while any value of $b<0$ will lead to a second-order (continuous) phase transition.
-The physical origin of $b$ can be understood by considering a generic facilitation term in the underlying dynamics \cite{Villa2014, Eluding}, which is present in multiple systems: synaptic facilitation in neuroscience \cite{LG}, the Allee effect in ecology \cite{Taylor2005}, systems biology \cite{Pal2013}, or climate and social sciences \cite{Scheffer, Sole}.
+Within this minimal coarse-grained description, the sign of $b$ determines the local bifurcation structure.
+However, in finite dimensions, fluctuations and correlations beyond this approximation may induce deviations from this criterion.
+The physical \new{meaning} of $b$ can be understood by considering a generic facilitation term in the underlying dynamics \cite{Villa2014, Eluding}, which is present in multiple systems: synaptic facilitation in neuroscience \cite{LG}, the Allee effect in ecology \cite{Taylor2005}, systems biology \cite{Pal2013}, or climate and social sciences \cite{Scheffer, Sole}.
 We also stress that from a phenomenological perspective, the previous mechanism can also be encoded in a general non-linear threshold function that leads to analogous first-order phase transitions \cite{LG} (see Supplemental Material (SM) \cite{SM} for an extended discussion on the issue).

 We now show that the simplicial contagion model recently proposed in \cite{iacopini2019} can be mapped into Eq. \eqref{Langevin-Sp}.
 We first examine the mean-field (MF) equation stemming from the microscopic rates governing the so-called higher-order CP (see Fig.\ref{Sketch}).
 This MF equation can be appropriately rearranged in the form of Eq.~\ref{Langevin} to include the expansion up to 1-simplices (edges) and 2-simplices (triangles) into the corresponding coefficients, namely,